 Our congenial B&B host informs us that his credit card machine isn’t working but “it’s fine!
 Pay me when you are ready!”
 This is unheard of for us, where we come from you pay first and then you get whatever it is that you paid for.
-We dash out to the nearest ATM to draw cash and on our return, we find our host sitting outside enjoying a bottle of wine.
-We can’t pay him now, he is busy!
+We dash out to the nearest ATM to draw cash and on our return find our host sitting outside enjoying a bottle of wine.
+He is busy, we can’t pay him now!
 We eventually do pay him, after many attempts, as we check out a couple of days later.
-Throughout our travels around Turkey we frequently encounter this open trust in our honor to pay up, eventually.
+Throughout our travels around Turkey, we frequently encounter this open trust in our honour to pay up, eventually.

 It has been a long day getting to Turkey and then to Ephesus, an overnight flight from Johannesburg to Istanbul, another flight to Izmir and then a bus to Selçuk … it’s time for a beer!

-The following morning, refreshed and armed with our new guidebook, which just happens to be written by our B&B host, we catch a short and inexpensive dolmus, a local mini bus taxi, which drops us in the parking lot of Ephesus, one of the most popular tourist sites in Turkey.
+The following morning, refreshed and armed with our new guidebook, which just happens to be written by our B&B host, we catch a short and inexpensive dolmus, a local minibus taxi, which drops us in the parking lot of Ephesus, one of the most popular tourist sites in Turkey.

 But first, we have an obstacle to overcome before we can get to the ticket booth and entrance.
 We have to run a gauntlet of touts entreating us to pop into their stalls for the best deals in Turkish carpets, souvenirs and fake branded clothing.
 One stall proudly advertises their “Genuine Fake Watches” in a large typeface above the stall’s entrance.